cdfr232/ict302-3/content/posts/Initial-Group-Contract.md

 ---

 Criteria:
-Visually appealing website
+Visually appealing website,
-Information is organized and makes sense
+Information is organized and makes sense,
-Meet all the assignment requirements
+Meet all the assignment requirements,
-Each group member contributes
+Each group member contributes,
-Good communication for workdays in class and outside of class Ttimeliness of submission of assignments
+Good communication for workdays in class and outside of class, and Timeliness of submission of assignments

 A- This would be meeting all the criteria and with some areas excelling.